Kategorien

 The second oversight is that the firmware update (OTA) files for both the BLE (called „EEC“) and MCU come unencrypted, meaning that they can be decompiled without further measures.
 Analysis of these files allowed me draw some of the conclusions in this blog post, e.g., about the UART configuration.
 I could further observe that the MCU firmware, being very limited in size, contains almost no logic and that its main purpose is motor control.

-Last year, Xiaomi introduced firmware signing to secure the BLE firmware from tampering.
-The BLE/EEC firmware for 3 Lite is signed as well, in accordance to this new Xiaomi standard.
-However, the MCU firmware is not signed.
-What’s strange about the MCU firmware update file is that it’s almost three times larger than the MCU flash size.
+What’s strange about the MCU firmware OTA file is that it’s almost three times larger than the MCU flash size.
 Next to the MCU flash/app content, this file contains one large code section of what seems to be executable DFU loader code and another section of what seems to be executable post-installation / setup code.
+Should it prove to be correct that the MCU OTA file is packed with executable code that the BLE willingly executes, one could try injecting their own code.
+This has a potential to defeat every security measure mentioned so far, but also serious implications for the scooter safety.
+But again, proving this would require full knowledge of the authentication and update process.

 3 Lite: Custom firmware?